jsa91/kwh_display/README.md

 ## Known Limitations

-As of now, it is not possible to adjust the offset price according to power tariffs.
+Currently, it is not possible to adjust the offset price according to power tariffs.
+Additionally, it is not possible to customize the price levels (Billigt, Normalt, Dyrt) to your own preferences.
 Hopefully, this feature will be added in the future.

+## Development

+The *kwh_display* firmware is compiled from [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) using [mpbuild](https://github.com/mattytrentini/mpbuild). `/kwh_display/esp32` code has been “frozen” into the firmware to optimize memory allocation via the `/kwh_display/manifest.py` file.
+Drivers were developed by [peterhinch](https://github.com/peterhinch/micropython-nano-gui).
+The FTP server was developed by [robert-hh](https://github.com/robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD).